taw10/crystfel/doc/man/align_detector.1.md

 : not affect the refinement or the output geometry file in any way, only the : console output.

+**--min-measurements**=_n_
+: Require at least _n_ measurements contributing to a detector geometry : parameter before updating that parameter.
+Higher values give more stable : refinement.
+Note that there are two measurements per peak-reflection pair, : because the position offsets are two dimensional.
+The default value is : 100, i.e. at least 50 pairs are needed for each parameter.

 AUTHOR
 ======